PaulDavidTucker/cPlus/README.md

 We can declare pointers to items - the * prefix operating means the "contents of" and the & prefix means the address of.
 A suffix & means "reference to".
 A reference acts similarly to a pointer, except that we don't need to use a prefix * to access the value referred to by the reference.
 This reference cannot be made to refer to a different object after it's initialization.
 (These are all called dlclarator operators)

+Copied and pasted a fibonacci sequence solution using the CMG package for large stored numbers.
+Also fiddled around with using chrono, a library for timing the execution of functions.
+I thought it was pretty cool.

+Began watching through Dave Churchills Intro to c++ as it looks at all sorts of useful c++ features, not just some syntax three hour slop.